AMillionDriver/Dowloader/README.md

 # Social Media Video Downloader

-A fullstack web application for downloading videos from TikTok, Instagram, and Facebook.
+A fullstack web application for downloading videos from TikTok, Instagram, and Facebook with a hardened, hashed, and integrity-checked pipeline.

 ## Features